 Work on the present structure began during the reign of King Vladislav II in 1475 and was modelled on the Old Town Bridge Tower, built a century earlier.

 Visitors can climb the 186 steps inside the tower to reach the viewing platform at 44m, for views over the Old Town.

 As with other historically important towers in Prague, the Powder Tower retains an appropriately sooty look that reflects its past.
 It reminds us of the medieval origins of much of the layout of Prague.

-To discover more about the history and attractions of Prague, take a Prague tour:
+To discover more about the history and attractions of Prague, take one of the Prague tours:

 Prague City Tour & Boat Trip